About the Royal Blind Learning Hub

 What does the Royal Blind Learning Hub Do?

-The Royal Blind Learning Hub provides teacher training, educational resources, advice and workshops to teachers and other education professionals working with visually impaired children and young people.
+The Royal Blind Learning Hub provides teacher training, educational resources, advice and workshops to teachers and other education professionals working with vision impaired children and young people.

 We offer support through: